How to Plan the Perfect Road Trip Across Costa Rica

 Monteverde – cloud forests and zipline adventures.

-Manuel Antonio – national park with idyllic beaches and wildlife.
+Manuel Antonio – national park with paradise beaches and wild animals.

-Puerto Viejo – Caribbean rhythm, chocolate plantations, and endless tranquillity.
+Puerto Viejo – Caribbean rhythm, chocolate plantations, and endless tranquility.

-And remember: some of the most beautiful moments will happen off the pre-drawn maps.
+And remember: some of the most beautiful moments will happen outside the planned maps.

 Step 4: Be Prepared for Costa Rican Roads

-Backup Plan – sometimes a bridge is washed out, or a river has become too wild.
+Backup plan – sometimes a bridge is washed out, or a river becomes too wild.

-Drive Calmly – here people drive calmly, animals often cross the roads, and the bends are part of the charm.
+Drive calmly – people drive easily here, animals often cross the roads, and the curves are part of the charm.

-A road trip in Costa Rica is not about ticking points off a list.
+A road trip in Costa Rica isn't about ticking points off a list.
 It's about stopping for coffee in a mountain village.
-Turning the car around because you spotted a monkey in the trees.
-Staying a day longer on a beach where time stands still.
+Turning the car around because you glimpsed a monkey in the trees.
+Staying an extra day at a beach where time has stopped.

 Leave room for surprises.
 Leave room for life.